pedmondlerner/phytoSTEW/README.md

 # phytoSTEW
-A repository for analysis for the comparison of phytoplankton groups from PACE (MOANA) and other PACE ecological parameters (chl-a,POC,etc.), as well as in-situ measurements of biogeochemical properties in the Atlantic.
+A repository for analysis for the comparison of phytoplankton groups from PACE (MOANA) and other PACE ecological/biogeochemical parameters (chl-a, Cphyto, POC, etc.), as well as in-situ measurements of those properties in the Atlantic.